Johann Mattheson: Literary and musical legacy

 Mattheson is mainly famous as a music theorist.
 He was the most abundant writer on performance practice, theatrical style, and harmony of the German Baroque.
-He is particularly important for his work on the relationship of the disciplines of rhetoric and music, for example in Das neu-eröffnete Orchestre and Der vollkommene Capellmeister.
-However his books raise more and more attention and suspicion because Mattheson was a brilliant polemist and his theories on music are often full of pedantry and pseudo-erudition.
+He is particularly important for his work on the relationship of the disciplines of rhetoric and music, for example in Das neu-eröffnete Orchestre, Hamburg 1713, and Der vollkommene Capellmeister, Hamburg 1739.
+However, his books draw attention and because Mattheson was a brilliant polemicist and his theories on music are often full of pedantry and pseudo-erudition.